ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     cd $HOME/hadoopcluster
     $RULEXTRACT/scripts/hadoopClusterSetup.bash

-This should install the cluster.
+This should install the cluster in the `/home/$USER/hadoopcluster/hadoop-1.2.1` directory.
+In the remainder of this tutorial, the `$HADOOP_ROOT` variable designates the Hadoop installation directory.
 We now detail the steps in the `hadoopClusterSetup.bash` script.
 You can also have a look at the commands and comments inside the script for more information.
   + The java version is checked.
 If java 1.7+ is not installed, then